 - A Service User must be set when Groupify Action is active.
 You can click the “here” link to go to the setup for Service User.
-This service user must be able to create and read groups, and it must also be able to read users.
+This service user must have the SharePoint administrator role.

 - The action can either be active or non-active and can be toggled using the checker.

 - A column can be selected for WorkPoint to pull data from for the Group Alias.
 Note that only columns of type “Single line of text” are allowed.